yuvalmGS/gigaspaces-wiki-jekyll/xap97net/task-execution-over-the-space.markdown

 ---

 {% compositionsetup %}

-{summary:page}Space task executors allow you to easily execute grid-wide tasks on the space.{summary}
+{% summary page %}Space task executors allow you to easily execute grid-wide tasks on the space.{% endsummary %}

 # Overview